-Here is a special post dedicated to my Papa who taught me so many things in life aside from playing cards the night when I first got drunk.
+Here is a special post dedicated to my Papa who often spends his time with me talking about life, and he teachers me so many things in life aside from playing cards the night when I first got drunk.

 It was the New Year’s Eve of 2007 when he said he will teach me how to play ‘Tong-its’ with Maria Clara wine on our table.

 Amidst the foggy thoughts, I had that night, I can vividly recall some of the wonderful advice he gave me since I was little.

 He reminds me how important it is to PRAY.

 My father is an active laity in our Church.
 He prays and leads the Holy Rosary for our family and he constantly reminds me of the importance of prayer.